milojevicdupontnikola/milojevicdupontnikola.github.io/projects.md

 ## Spatial machine learning + urban form

 Increasingly rich data on urban morphology, land use, built infrastructure, offer opportunities of new quantitative analysis of cities, as well as predictive tools.
-With colleagues, we are developping approaches using machine learning to find energy-relevant features of urban form, to inform sustainable urban planning.
+With colleagues, we are developping approaches using machine learning to find energy-relevant features of urban form that can inform sustainable urban planning.
 We started with the simplest ML methods and are progressively aiming to develop tailored spatial machine learning approaches.

 ## Gathering infrastructure data for sustainable urban planning